Top 5 Tips on a Redundancy Consultation

 - Recruitment freeze

-- Support available for your employees at risk of redundancy – interviews, outplacement, CV writing etc
+- Support available for your employees at risk – interviews, outplacement, CV writing etc

 Take notes of what’s discussed.
 There may be questions you can’t answer, so document these and ensure you provide feedback by the time you next meet.
-Any agreed actions should be documented.
+Any agreed actions during the redundancy consultation should be documented.

 We would also suggest you and the employee sign the notes, along with their representative.
 If you can’t provide these directly after the meeting, do so as early as possible.